 4. Pray the Lord's Prayer.

-5. Pray a memorized or personal prayer appropriate for the time of day.
+5. Pray a memorized or extemporaneous prayer appropriate for the time of day.

 6. Add notable personal prayer concerns.